theirc/airbel/src/_studies/raising-the-bar-for-routine-me-in-gbv-programs-a-psychometric-study-to-improve-measurement-of-psychosocial-well-being-and-felt-stigma-outcomes.md

 layout: study
 start_date: 2017-01-01 00:00:00
 end_date: 2018-01-01 00:00:00
-title: "Raising the Bar for Routine Monitoring and Evaluation\_in Gender-Based Violence Programs: a Psychometric Study to Improve Measurement of Psychosocial Well-Being and Felt Stigma Outcomes"
+title: >-
+  Raising the bar for routine monitoring and evaluation in gender-based violence
+  programs: A psychometric study to improve measurement of psychosocial well-being and felt stigma outcomes
 featured: false
 evergreen: false
 focuses: